Updates

 Protecting endangered species is necessary for the ongoing health of our planet’s ecosystems.

-Organisations like IFAW need help from people like you who are committed to helping endangered animals.
-Embracing sustainable practices, helping us advocate for policy change, and supporting our conservation efforts are ways you can help endangered species worldwide.
+IFAW needs support from people like you who are committed to helping endangered animals.
+Embracing sustainable practices, helping us advocate for policy change, and supporting our conservation efforts are key ways you can help endangered species thrive long into the future.

 Our work can’t get done without you.
 Please give what you can to help animals thrive.